crynux-network/documentation/gitbook/system-design/network-architecture.md

 [consensus-protocol](consensus-protocol/)
 {% endcontent-ref %}

-The source code of the Node of the Hydrogen Network could be found in the repository [https://github.com/crynux-ai/crynux-node](https://github.com/crynux-ai/h-node).
+The source code of the Node of the Crynux Network could be found in the repository [https://github.com/crynux-network/crynux-node](https://github.com/crynux-network/h-node).

 ## The Application